 Repairs

-We carry out a wide range of repairs both at the customer's premises and in our workshop.
-We are very well connected with the most different piano builders at home and abroad.
+We carry out a wide variety of repairs both at the customer's premises and in our workshop.
+We are very well networked with a wide variety of piano makers at home and abroad.
 This diversity results in the best solutions for you.

 FAQ